apache/beam/website/www/site/content/en/documentation/dsls/dataframes/differences-from-pandas.md

 If you’re using [Interactive Beam](https://beam.apache.org/releases/pydoc/{{< param release_latest >}}/apache_beam.runners.interactive.interactive_beam.html), you can use `collect` to bring a dataset into local memory and then perform these operations.

-You can also use [to_pcollection](https://beam.apache.org/releases/pydoc/{{< param release_latest >}}/apache_beam.dataframe.convert.html#apache_beam.dataframe.convert.to_pcollection) to convert a deferred DataFrame to a PCollection, and you can use [to_dataframe](https://beam.apache.org/releases/pydoc/{{< param release_latest >}}/apache_beam.dataframe.convert.html#apache_beam.dataframe.convert.to_dataframe) to convert a PCollection to a deferred DataFrame.
-These methods provide additional flexibility in working around operations that aren’t implemented.

 ## Order-sensitive operations